 Additionally, some women may also experience red-colored poop during their period.
-Next, a less common reason for red stool is eating foods with strong red hues, such as beets and drinks with red food dye.
+A less common reason for red stool is eating foods with strong red hues, such as beets and drinks with red food dye.

 If none of these reasons apply and you frequently experience red stools, check in with your doctor right away.

 Knowing how frequently you pass stool is just as important as knowing its type and color.
-However, there’s no definitive or ideal number of times for how often a healthy person should poop.
+However, there’s no definitive or ideal number of times for how often you should poop.

 Generally, pooping one to three times per day is a good goal for most people.
 It should also be noted that normal poops are fairly easy and quick to push out.
 For instance, it should typically take less than a minute or two to pass a healthy bowel movement.

-Still wondering if your poop is normal?
+Still wondering if you have healthy poop?
 If any or all of these three indicators apply to your poop, then it’s best to see your doctor.

-- Unusually colored poop: This can be a sign that something may not work as it should.
-Simply put, pay special attention for red, black, and yellow/pale stools that are generally unrelated to food, supplement, or medication intake.
+- Unusually-colored poop: This can be a sign that something may not work as it should.
+Simply put, look out for red, black, yellow, or pale stools that are generally unrelated to food, supplement, or medication intake.

 - Infrequent bowel movements.
 If you often have difficulty going at least once per day, it’s best to see a doctor or registered dietitian to make appropriate dietary and activity modifications.

-Now that you what different types of poop mean, the goal is to get you to have regular, healthy bowel movements.
+Now that you what different types of poop mean, the goal is to have regular, healthy bowel movements.

-All things considered, consistently practicing healthy habits will support better poops.
+All things considered, consistently practicing healthy habits will support normal poops.
 As a dietitian, I recommend the following pieces of advice:

-1. Create a distraction-free environment by limiting phone or tablet usage while on the toilet.
+- Create a distraction-free environment.
+Limit phone or tablet usage while on the toilet.

-3. Eat a diet rich in high-fiber foods like whole grains, vegetables, fruits, and beans.
+- Eat a diet rich in high-fiber foods.
+Opt for whole grains, vegetables, fruits, and beans.
 On average, men should aim to eat 38 grams of fiber daily and women should aim for 25 grams daily.

-4. Optimize your gut and digestive health by nourishing your gut microbiome with good bacteria.
-We like incorporating a daily probiotic and drinking fermented foods and drinks.
+- Nourish your gut microbiome with good bacteria.
+You can optimize your gut and digestive health by focusing on microbial diversity.
+We like incorporating a daily probiotic and consuming fermented foods and drinks.

-6. Since a sedentary lifestyle may let things get stuck or backed up, be sure to exercise to help move things along.
+- Move it along.
+Since a sedentary lifestyle may let things get stuck or backed up, be sure to exercise to help move food through your digestive tract.